jnavb/tube-docs/content/format.md

 ### Empty lines

-It´s required a minimun of one empty line between pipe expressions and invocations.
+A minimum of one empty line between pipe expressions and invocations is required.